 Performing Real Music with the Ukulele!

 There’s nothing like the LUE Ensemble Project anywhere else in the ukulele world, and there is no better word for it than experience.
 As he did for over 30 years with the Langley Ukulele Ensemble, Peter Luongo extracts musical and performance skills beyond what the participants ever thought they could accomplish.
-The result: A group of adults, most well over fifty years of age, performing for audiences of over 300 on major stages at the largest ukulele festivals in the country!
+The result: A group of adults, most well over fifty years of age, performing at the largest ukulele festivals in the country!

 If you want to take your musical life “beyond hum & strum,” this is the program.
 If you want a reason to practice, a reason to improve…a reason to own all those ukuleles, this is the group to join–they will become your second family!